 Learn More about Mechanical upgrades, benefits, costs etc.

 Adding solar photovoltaic systems to your roof or yard, given that you have the room or sun-exposure for it, can help take your energy efficient home to net zero.
 Solar panels are largely modular and you can add more as you need or are able to.
+However, some utilities in certain jurisdictions have started to limit the amount of energy you can generate on your property to how much your household consumes in a typical year.

 Adding a solar water heater can supply up to 60 per cent of a home’s domestic hot water needs.
 Like a drain-water heat-recovery (DWHR) pipe, a solar water heater pre-heats water from the municipal system before it reaches your water tank.